-The 3rd Generation Soundboks is a great speaker for those who love entertaining guests: whether you’re the socialite who hosts all the popular house parties, the busking musician looking for a portable PA-like solution or just a music lover in search of a speaker that can perform like a professional system when you need it to.
+The 3rd Generation Soundboks is a great speaker for those who love entertaining guests: whether you’re the socialite who hosts all the popular house parties, the busking musician looking for a portable PA-like solution, or just a music lover in search of a speaker that can perform like a professional system when you need it to.

-The main selling point of this speaker is its ability to reach shockingly loud volume levels while still maintaining relatively good sound structure.
-What the Soundboks lacks in additional features, it makes up for in sheer strength, durability and user-friendliness- I feel it wasn’t designed to do a million things, just one thing really well, and that is, play music as loud as humanly possible.
+The main selling point of this speaker is its ability to reach shockingly loud volume levels while still maintaining a relatively good sound structure.
+What the Soundboks lacks in additional features, it makes up for in sheer strength, durability, and user-friendliness- I feel it wasn’t designed to do a million things, just one thing really well, and that is, play music as loud as humanly possible.

 Is it worth upgrading from the Soundboks 2?

 The Soundboks 3 is nearly identical to its earlier version, but what’s on the inside makes the difference here.
 The Soundboks 3 will give you a considerably stronger listening experience than the 2nd Generation model across practically all volume levels.
 The Soundboks 3 also improves the mobile app usability and customization of the speaker’s tonal qualities.
 Lastly, the 3rd Generation model uses higher-quality materials in the speaker’s build, which ultimately makes for a more durable portable Bluetooth speaker.

 If you’re happy with how your Soundboks 2 sounds and feels, I’d say there’s no real need to upgrade.
 The price difference is quite a bit between the two versions, so unless you’re serious about that improved audio quality and build characteristics, I’d say hang onto your Soundboks 2 as it is still an incredibly portable Bluetooth speaker that will last a lifetime, can overpower virtually any other speaker on the market volume-wise and sounds great.